-Proposed SEA objective Appraisal prompts Impact - Description lmpact - Symbol car park, it is almost inconceivable that adverse effects on the integrity of the River Derwent could arise.
-This is because the limited range of activities required to construct the facility would be unlikely to present a threat of any magnitude to groundwater resources and any fuel spills can be confidently expected to be accommodated by the existing drainage infrastructure.
-Furthermore, it is separated from the river by the railway line making any incidents even less likely to arise in the river."
-The HRA however could not rule out adverse effects if residential development were to come forward at this location as a result of this policy.
-This is on the basis that residential development would result in increased recreational activity near to a sensitive ecological site.
-The policy wording of N1 does rule out residential development.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol would be no need for mitigation, no residual effects, and no need for an in-combination assessment.
+Policy N1 does not allow for residential development and also clarifies that any development supported by this policy is subject to there being no adverse effects on the integrity of the River Derwent SAC.
 A neutral impact is therefore registered.
 2. Does the policy protect or enhance protected flora and fauna?
 2. There is existing vegetation and mature trees on the site.
 Assuming existing national, Local Plan and emerging NP relating to biodiversity impacts and development are applied, potential impacts during construction and on completion of any potential development would be appropriately managed.
 Due to largely undeveloped and vegetated nature of the current site an uncertain negative impact is registered.
 The impacts are uncertain since the policy is an aspirational one and is dependent on a development scheme coming forward.
 There is no indication in the NP that such a scheme is in the pipeline.
 U - 3.Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
 The site is largely undeveloped and vegetated.
 It already links with the green corridor along the railway line.
 It is difficult to see how development could provide increased opportunities.
-There is therefore a neutral impact registered. =
+There is therefore a neutral impact registered. = SEA 10: To maintain and enhance the quality and character of the landscape 1.
+What impact would this policy have on the Visually Important Undeveloped Areas in the plan area?
+1. The site is located on the opposite side of the River Derwent to a large area designated in the Ryedale Local Plan as Visually Important Undeveloped Area.
+Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a significant contribution to the setting of a Town and the role of the setting in influencing and framing the traditional form and character of the settlement.
+To this end, these sites tend to be larger in scale than VIUA's within settlements."
+U + U -